-These numbers can vary a lot, especially on who drives the ATV and where.
+These numbers can vary a lot, especially on who drives and where.

 An ATV is the primary source of transportation in some countries and small cities, and seeing 30,000+ miles is not crazy.
 Also, the farmer who uses his side-by-side daily for work will have a lot more hours than the guy who rides on the weekends.

 But my baseline is 800 miles a year when I’m looking to buy a used ATV.